-Carolyn Nussbaum has been appointed by Chief Judge DiFiore to serve on the statewide Commercial Division Advisory Council to advise the judiciary of the Commercial Division of the Supreme Court of the State of New York.
+Carolyn Nussbaum has been appointed by the Chief Judge to serve on the statewide Commercial Division Advisory Council to advise the judiciary of the Commercial Division of the Supreme Court of the State of New York and also was appointed to the Pandemic Practice Working Group of the Commission to Reimagine the Future of NY Courts.
 She is a past president of the Monroe County Bar Association and a former Trustee of the Foundation of the Monroe County Bar.
-She is actively involved in the legal profession as a member of the New York Law Journal’s Board of Editors; the New York State Bar Foundation (Fellow); the New York State Bar Association (elected delegate and member, Nominating Committee, past appointed member of Committee on Courts of Appellate Jurisdiction); the Volunteer Legal Services Project (past president); the Women’s Bar Association of the State of New York (past director); the Greater Rochester Association for Women Attorneys (past president); and the Partnership for Equal Justice and Campaign for Justice (past campaign cabinet member).
-She was appointed by the New York courts to the Character and Fitness Committee for the Seventh Judicial District; to the Independent Judicial Qualifications Commission of the Seventh Judicial District; and she serves on the Committee on the Local Rules for the Western District of New York.
+She is actively involved in the legal profession as a member of the New York Law Journal’s Board of Editors; the New York State Bar Foundation (Fellow); the New York State Bar Association (elected delegate); the Volunteer Legal Services Project (past president); the Women’s Bar Association of the State of New York (past director); and the Greater Rochester Association for Women Attorneys (past president).
+She was appointed and serves on the Character and Fitness Committee for the Seventh Judicial District; as well as a member of the Committee on the Local Rules for the Western District of New York.

-Carolyn is the secretary and member of the Executive Committee of the Rochester Area Community Foundation (past chair of the governance committee); founding and current board member of Cancer Connections, Inc.; member, board of governors and co-chair of the Levine Center to End Hate, an initiative of the Jewish Community Federation of Rochester Inc. (of which she is a past president and current member of the Board of Governors); member of the Finance Committee of The Jewish Federations of North America (and past board member); former board member and officer of Temple Beth El of Rochester and the Jewish Community Center of Rochester; and a former board member of Jewish Senior Life.
+Carolyn is the General Counsel and member of the Executive Committee of the Rochester Area Community Foundation (and past chair of the governance committee); founding and current board member of Cancer Wellness Connections, Inc.; past co-chair of the Levine Center to End Hate, an initiative of the Jewish Community Federation of Rochester Inc. (of which she is a past president and current member of the Board of Governors); member of the Finance Committee of The Jewish Federations of North America (and past board member); former board member and officer of Temple Beth El of Rochester and the Jewish Community Center of Rochester; and a former board member of Jewish Senior Life.